Rhys1xh/Rhys1xh/README.md

-- 👋 Hi, I’m @Rhys1xh and a dedicated python developer! ;)
+- 👋 Hi, I’m @Rhys1xh and a dedicated C++ developer! ;)
-- 👀 I’m interested in backend development and love developing reliable and efficient cross-platform software solutions!
+- 👀 I’m interested in backend development and love developing reliable and efficient software solutions and web services!
 - 🌱 Important: Everything i post is developed with performance and safety in mind.
 If you have any improvement tips please contact me and let me know, im eager to learn!
 Anyways, enjoy! :D
 - 📫 Discord: Rhys1xh
 - 😄 Pronouns: He/Him